Rasovszky wins 5-km open water swim at world championships

 GWANGJU, South Korea (AP) — Kristof Rasovszky of Hungary won the men’s 5-kilometer open water event Saturday to claim the first medal of the world swimming championships.

 Rasovszky finished in a time of 53 minutes, 22:10 seconds.
-The 22-year-old 2016 Rio Olympian won the 5- and 25-kilometer open water events at the 2018 European aquatic championships.
+The 22-year-old won the 5- and 25-kilometer open water events at the 2018 European aquatic championships.

 Logan Fontaine of France took silver Saturday, 10.10 seconds behind, and Canada’s Eric Hedlin was third to take bronze, two-tenths of a second behind Fontaine.

+He said the win takes the pressure off him in the 10-kilometer race.

+“I launched my finish a bit earlier than expected but it all worked well,” he said.
+“This is a great feeling, this gold eases the pressure before the 10k so I think I can show my real potential there.”

-Saturday’s race, which began two hours early due to the threat of later heavy rain, was the first of seven open-water events at the world championships.
-They are all qualifiers for next year’s Tokyo Olympics.
+Saturday’s race was the first of seven open-water events at the world championships.

 Other open water races include a 5-kilometer team relay on Thursday and men’s and women’s races over 25 kilometers next Friday.